If you want to compete with other companies’ corporate wellness programs, you’re going to have to pay.

 Among those responses, the survey found that average incentive increased to $784 per person for 2018.

 That number has nearly doubled since 2013, showing promising signs that companies are willing to seriously invest in their employees health.
-“Financial incentives…continue to be a key benefit within well-being platforms, as 29 percent of employers plan to continue to increase the amount of financial incentives offered to employees over the next 3-5 years,” says the survey.
+“Financial incentives…continue to be a key employee benefit within well-being platforms, as 29 percent of employers plan to continue to increase the amount of financial incentives offered to employees over the next 3-5 years,” says the survey.

 Competitive Wellness Options